HackerFoo/peg/README.md

     [1 2 3 +] popr --> [1] 5

+A string literal is a stack consisting only of characters.
+They are read and displayed backwards from stacks, to make them readable.

+    ['o' 'l' 'l' 'e' 'h'] --> "hello"
+    "hello" 0 pushr --> ['o' 'l' 'l' 'e' 'h' 0]

 Peg is flat, in that any expression can be divided on white space (except inside a literal), the pieces evaluated independently, and when the results are concatenated, evaluate to an equivalent expression to the original expression.

 Example: